Dental Cleaning (Prophylaxis)

 Dental prophylaxis is more than just a tooth cleaning.
 During the exam, several measures are used to monitor and improve the health of your teeth.
 First, your dental hygienist will take X-rays to look for any signs of tooth decay.
 Next comes the removal of deposits from your teeth with an ultrasonic dental cleaning or scaling and root planing.
 The hygienist will polish your teeth to give you a gleaming smile.
 Dr. Warren or Dr. Hardee will review your X-rays and check for any dental problems with a thorough oral exam.
 They will discuss with you any treatment plans they feel are necessary.

-Dental prophylaxis is essential not only for maintaining your teeth, but is also used to treat the early stages of gum disease. use special We will use tools to remove dental tartar, which you can't do on your own.
-Without regular dental visits, harmful bacteria cause inflamation and infection and dental tartar can build up and start to form under the gum line.
+Dental prophylaxis is essential not only for maintaining your teeth, but is also used to treat the early stages of gum disease.
+We will use tools to remove dental tartar, which you can’t do on your own.
+Without regular dental visits, harmful bacteria cause inflammation and infection and dental tartar can build up and start to form under the gum line.
 This eventually can lead to periodontal disease, which left untreated, may cause tooth loss.
 Advanced stages of gum disease may allow bacteria from the mouth to enter the bloodstream and travel to other parts of the body.
 Studies have shown that gum disease has actually been linked to heart disease and stroke!

 Here are other reasons to see your dentist for prophylaxis on a regular basis:

-Dental Education -- Your hygienist can look for teeth that have a larger buildup of dental tartar and show you areas that need improvement in your oral hygiene regimen.
+- Dental Education — Your hygienist can look for teeth that have a larger buildup of dental tartar and show you areas that need improvement in your oral hygiene regimen.

-Cosmetic Purposes -- Prophylaxis helps remove some stains from your teeth.
+- Cosmetic Purposes — Prophylaxis helps remove some stains from your teeth.

-Health Reasons -- During the exam, Dr. Warren and Dr. Hardee will screen for oral cancer.
+- Health Reasons — During the exam, Dr. Warren and Dr. Hardee will screen for oral cancer.
 Also, dental health has been linked to overall health.
 Not only can oral problems affect your health, but symptoms of some physical ailments are found in the mouth.
 Many dentists are trained to look for signs of cardiovascular diseases, diabetes, eating disorders like bulimia nervosa, HIV or AIDS, and many other conditions.

 1. For patients with heart conditions, your dentist may prescribe antibiotics to be taken prior to the dental cleaning.
 Tell your dentist about your medical history, allergies and prescription medications you are taking prior to your first appointment.
 Be sure to update your medical records as needed.